WHY YOU CAN TRUST JERRY

 Fuel economy plays a large role when people are deciding which vehicle to get.
 By and large, they want the best car with the longest range per gallon.
 But are you really getting the estimated miles per gallon (MPG) you were promised when purchasing your new car?

 Although all cars have a range in which they’re expected to perform, there are many factors that will ultimately determine your MPG, and these are specific to your individual circumstances.
 They include:

 - Your driving habits

 - Whether the car is driven more on highways or city streets

 - Street quality

 - Engine or mechanical problems

 Some of these are things you can and should fix if you notice them.
 That’s why tracking your gas mileage is so important.
 It will make sure you get the best life out of your vehicle is a good way of keeping track of your fuel expenses.

 Many modern cars have approximate MPG as a feature on the dashboard.
 These are not 100% dependable on all vehicles.
-Here are some other ways to more accurately track your gas mileage.
+Here's how to track MPG without the help of your vehicle.

 If you prefer not to use apps or other technology, you can actually calculate your gas milage pretty effectively by simply filling up your tank and using your odometer.
 Here’s how:

 Step 1: Fill your gas tank completely.

 Step 2: Start your odometer.
 Either reset your trip odometer or write down your total mileage on the master odometer.

 Step 3: Drive until you have half a tank.
 Drive normally until at least half your tank is depleted.

 Step 4: Fill the tank.
 Refill the gas tank and record how many gallons you put in.